ailuropoda0/wifi6-learing-labs/labs/wifi6-learning-labs/5-developer.md

 ## What developers can do in WiFi 6 network

 #### TWT(Target-Wakeup Time)
 As explained on page 3, the device can control the time to pause the Wi-Fi connection by setting TWT.
 Since TWT is programmable, developers can program their apps to control the time to transmit data on Wi-Fi 6.
-You should be careful of the tradeoff of battery efficiency versus traffic efficiency.
+You should be careful of the tradeoff between battery efficiency and traffic efficiency.

+#### Controling traffic
+OFDMA supports dynamic allocation of subcarriers and DCM.
+So the traffic by clients can be regulated by its priority or reliability.
+For example, The critical traffic like fire alarm can be tranmitted by using DCM to prevent the inference or loss.

 ## Types of apps which benefits from WiFi 6
 #### VR/AR, streaming service